 During my own testing and research, using sites for which I have access to visitor data, I found that Semrush’s estimates were the more accurate of the two — although in several cases, not terribly so!

-(In general I’ve found Semrush’s estimates to be more accurate when sites with higher traffic levels — typically 50k+ — are being examined.)
+(In general I’ve found Semrush’s estimates to be more accurate when sites with higher traffic levels — typically 50k+ visits per month — are being examined.)

 In truth, the important thing to remember with either set of traffic statistics is that they are best used to identify trends (i.e., is site A more popular than sites B and C?) — rather than being taken as gospel.
 But of the traffic estimates returned, Semrush’s are more useful, mainly because you can use them to get a sense of global traffic levels to a website.

-Overall, both Spyfu and Semrush will give useful insights into the SEO peformance of a domain.
-But due to its more comprehensive data, its global overviews and the provision of an authority score, the winner here is definitely Semrush.
+Overall, both SpyFu and Semrush give you useful insights into the SEO performance of a domain.
+But due to its more comprehensive data, its global overviews, the provision of an authority score, and the inclusion of AI visibility data, the winner here is definitely Semrush.

 Now, let’s take a look at keyword research features — a very important aspect of both platforms.